ml-struct-bio/cryodrgn/README.md

 ## Documentation:

-The latest documentation for cryoDRGN is available [here](https://zhonge.github.io/cryodrgn/).
+The latest documentation for cryoDRGN is available [here](https://ez-lab.gitbook.io/cryodrgn/).
 This includes an overview and walkthrough of cryoDRGN installation, training and analysis.

 A quick start is provided below.

-For any feedback, questions, or bugs, please file a Github issue or email the [list serv](https://groups.google.com/g/cryodrgn).
+For any feedback, questions, or bugs, please file a Github issue, start a Github discussion, or email the [list serv](https://groups.google.com/g/cryodrgn).

 ## New in Version 2.x